 - A number of modules run online blogs or forums through which lecturers and tutors can respond to issues that you raise.

-- Where you wish to have feedback on more general issues beyond module-specific questions, feedback can be obtained from a variety of sources including the UG Office, the Director of Undergraduate Studies, your Personal Tutor, the Year Tutors and the Directors of Academic and Pastoral Support.
+- Where you wish to have feedback on more general issues beyond module-specific questions, feedback can be obtained from a variety of sources including the UG Office, the Director of Undergraduate Studies, your Personal Tutor, the Year Tutors and the Director of Academic and Pastoral Support.

 If you believe that the marks for a piece of coursework (not an exam) in a module run by the Department of Economics have been totalled incorrectly, you are permitted to request an arithmetic check on the paper.
 We have the right, after such an arithmetic check, to adjust the mark upwards or downwards.

-Should you wish to request an arithmetic check of your marks for an assessment (not an exam), please complete an Assessed Work Mark Check form, which is available from the useful forms section on the Economics Hub.
+Should you wish to request an arithmetic check of your marks for an assessment (not an exam), please complete an Assessed Work Mark Check form, which is available from the useful forms section.
 You should submit it, together with the marked copy of the assessed work in question, to the UG Office within seven working days of the date the assessment was made available for you to collect.
 We will then carry out a check of the marks.
 If no discrepancy is found, you will be advised of this and asked to collect your work.
 You will be advised that there is no right to a further check or questioning of marks.
 Should a discrepancy be discovered, we will calculate the correct mark for the work and adjust this on our systems.
 You will then be contacted to collect your work, which will have the corrected mark annotated on it.

 What is plagiarism?